HabibMrad/Udacity_AIND_Projects/Solving Sudoku Using AI/Readme.md

 ## Synopsis

-In this project, I will extend the Sudoku-solving agent developed in the classroom lectures to solve _diagonal_ Sudoku puzzles.
+In this project, I implemented an **AI agent** that can solve **diagonal sudoku** problems.
 A diagonal Sudoku puzzle is identical to traditional Sudoku puzzles with the added constraint that the boxes on the two main diagonals of the board must also contain the digits 1-9 in each cell (just like the rows, columns, and 3x3 blocks).

 # Naming Conventions

 ## Rows and Columns

 The convention for naming rows and columns is as follows.

     The rows will be labelled by the letters A, B, C, D, E, F, G, H, I.
     The columns will be labelled by the numbers 1, 2, 3, 4, 5, 6, 7, 8, 9.
-Here we can see the unsolved and solved puzzles with the labels for the rows and columns.
     The 3x3 squares won't be labelled, but in the diagram, they can be seen with alternating colors of grey and white.